from sklearn.model_selection import cross_val_score

 0, 1, 0, 0, 1, 0, 1, 0, 0, 0, 0, 0, 1, 1, 1, 1, 1, 0, 1, 0, 0, 1])

-Second, it’s important that you have enough data overall in order for the training and testing sets to both be sufficiently large once the dataset has been split:
+Second, it’s important that you have enough data in order for the training and testing sets to both be sufficiently large once the dataset has been split:

-performance.Both of these situations would defeat the purpose of splitting the dataset, and thus this approach is best when you have a large enough dataset.
+Pipeline performance.Both of these situations would defeat the purpose of splitting the dataset, and thus this approach is best when you have a large enough dataset.
 Unfortunately, it’s difficult to say in the abstract how much data is “enough”, since that depends on the particulars of the dataset and the problem.

 Earlier in this chapter, we tuned the regularization parameters of logistic regression.
 In this lesson, I’ll briefly explain what regularization actually is.